AnonymousGit1234/CodeExampleGeneration/README.md

 We primarily used 40 python functions randomly selected from the scikit-learn library.
 The excel file (generated_and_corrected_code_examples.xlsx) contains the method list and the generated code examples.

 # Code
-All codes are shared in the "code" directory in a sequential manner.
+All codes are shared in the "codes" directory in a sequential manner.